 Pin or Unpin Folders to Quick Access

-When you open File Explorer on Windows 11, you’re greeted with Quick Access.
-It shows you the 10 most frequently used folders and 20 most recently accessed files.
-That said, you can customize Quick Access by pinning some of your favorite folders to access them quickly.
+When you open File Explorer on Windows 11, you’re greeted with Quick Access, which displays your 10 most frequently used folders and 20 most recently accessed files.
+You can customize Quick Access by pinning your favorite folders for quicker access.
 Here’s how.

-Step 2: Next, navigate to the folder you wish to add in Quick Access.
+Step 2: Navigate to the folder you wish to add in Quick Access.
 Right-click on it and select Pin to Quick access.

 Prevent Quick Access from Showing Recent Files and Folders